Non-dom tax changes: the FIG regime, CGT and income tax

 Next steps

-These reforms will be wide reaching and significantly impact the tax position of both non-doms and UK domiciled individuals who have spent time outside of the UK.
-We urge any individuals impacted to review their affairs and start conversations with their advisors sooner rather than later, to highlight potential planning opportunities ahead of 6 April 2025.
+These reforms are wide reaching and significantly impact the tax position of internationally mobile individuals.
+We urge any individuals impacted to review their affairs and start conversations with their advisors sooner rather than later,

-We provide advice and support to UK non-doms and other individuals with international tax complexities.
+We provide advice and support to individuals with international tax complexities.
 We’re also part of Nexia, a global network of independent accounting and consulting firms that operate internationally in over 122 countries.
 This means we can provide you with multi-jurisdictional support to find the right solution.

-If you’d like to understand more about this topic and the options available to you, please get in touch with Alexandra Britton-Davis, Steven Coelho or your usual Saffery contact.
+If you’d like to understand more about this topic and the options available to you, please get in touch.